 If Inspection ID is supplied then process Inspections

-If it is a new Inspection ID then Create the RSIS asset as a Child of the RSD asset associated with the Vendor Code & Reference ID and fill in the suppled attributes.
+If it is a new Inspection ID then Create the RSIN asset as a Child of the RSD asset associated with the Vendor Code & Reference ID and fill in the suppled attributes.

 Make sure that Items marked in mandatory column of Appendix A as: “If Recording an Inspection” are supplied, otherwise throw an exception.

-If Existing then see if any Values in RSIS have changed or have been added then update them.
+If Existing then see if any Values in RSIN have changed or have been added then update them.

 If Request ID is supplied then process Requests